 Residents of Alabama are enjoying the many benefits of CBD oil.
 But you may be wondering: what is CBD, how do you use it, is it legal in Alabama, and where can you buy it?
 CBD is an abbreviation for Cannabidiol, an extract of the cannabis plant.
-While recreational marijuana is not legal in Alabama, and medical marijuana is highly regulated in the state, CBD oil is legal throughout The Heart of Dixie.
+Let’s learn more about CBD in Alabama.

 What is CBD?

 Even though CBD and marijuana are both derived from essentially the same plant (cannabis sativa), the most notable difference is that CBD oil is non-intoxicating, as it contains only trace amounts of THC (Tetrahydrocannabinol), the psychoactive element found in high amounts in marijuana.
 CBD does not produce the high that is associated with recreational and medical marijuana.
 CBD is currently being scientifically studied for its wide-reaching potential for health and wellness.

 Despite its location in the deep south commonly known as the bible belt, Alabama currently has some of the most hemp-friendly policies in the nation, essentially creating legislation that reiterates and supports that of the federal level.
 As long as the CBD oil contains less than 0.3% THC it is legal federally.
 Alabama Attorney General Steve Marshall issued a notice regarding this, shortly after the U.S. Farm Bill passed in late 2018.